Caponata di Melanzane... 'A Capunata Ri Milinciani

 • Salt and pepper (to taste)

-• 50 g of toasted almonds , reduced to grains
+• 50 g of toasted almonds , chopped into grains

-• About 20 g of gratedextra dark chocolate
+• Approximately 20 g of gratedextra dark chocolate

 How to prepare sweet and sour sauce?

-First of all, everyone has their own, who likes it more sour and who more sweet.
-Furthermore, just following the logic of correction and balance, let's remember that each food has its own degree of sweetness.
-For example, pumpkin compared to aubergines is very sweet, sweet and sour red pumpkin ( u' ficatu ri sette cannola ) comes to mind.
-So the sauce cannot be the same for all dishes, only practice will help you find the right sweet and sour.
+First of all, everyone has their own, some like it more sour and some sweeter.
+Furthermore, following the logic of correction and balance, let's remember that every food has its own level of sweetness.
+For example, pumpkin is very sweet compared to aubergines, the sweet and sour red pumpkin ( u' ficatu ri sette cannola ) comes to mind.
+Here the sauce cannot be the same for all dishes, only practice will help you find the right sweet and sour sauce.

 Method

-First, desalt the capers and olives at least four hours before starting the preparation.
-Just place them in a container with cold water which must be changed every hour.
+First, desalt the capers and olives at least four hours before starting preparation.
+Simply place them in a container with cold water which must be changed every hour.

-Next, prepare the aubergines .
+Then, prepare the aubergines .
 Cut them into large cubes , sprinkle them with salt and place them in a colander.
-In this way they will lose their bitterness (the liquid of vegetation) and if you put a weight on them you will accelerate this osmotic process .
+In this way they will lose their bitterness (the vegetation liquid) and if you place a weight on them you will accelerate this osmotic process .
 Leave them like this for at least 40 minutes .

 Now spread the aubergines on a tea towel and place another on top.
-This operation will serve to dry them and make your frying perfect, provided that the oil is hot.
-After that, transfer them to a large, large salad bowl.
+This operation will dry them and make your frying perfect, as long as the oil is hot.
+Then, transfer them to a large, large salad bowl.

-Clean the celery , cut it into not too big pieces and blanch it.
+Clean the celery , cut it into not too large pieces and blanch it.
 As soon as it is cooked, al dente, add the olives and capers for a couple of minutes.
 Turn off the heat and pour the ingredients, keeping the cooking water.
-Dilute the extract with a glass of hot water and dissolve the sugar with the vinegar .
+Dilute the extract with a glass of hot water and dilute the sugar with vinegar .

-It's time to prepare the onion .
-Peel and slice the onion and put it in a pan with the rest of the oil, fry it and continue cooking, helping yourself with the broth made from the celery .
-When the onion is well cooked but not mushy, add the celery with olives and capers , the tomato extract and puree.
-Stir, cook for a few minutes and finally add the sweet and sour sauce .
-Remove from the fire.
-Pay attention: the onion must not be dry or watery , but moist and creamy at the right point.
+It's time to prepare the onion salad .
+Peel and slice the onion and place it in a pan with the rest of the oil, fry it and continue cooking with the help of the broth obtained from the celery .
+When the onion is well cooked but not mushy, add the celery with olives and capers , the extract and the tomato puree .
+Mix, cook for a few minutes and finally add the sweet and sour sauce .
+Remove from the heat.
+Be careful: the onion sauce must not be dry or watery , but moist and creamy at the right level.

 At this point compose the caponata: pour the hot preparation over the aubergines and mix delicately.
-Add the chocolate , some of the almonds and pine nuts and mix again.
+Add the chocolate , some almonds and pine nuts and mix again.

 Sprinkle with the remaining dried fruit .
-At this point wait patiently for the return-taste to rest: serve the caponata the next day at room temperature .
-You will see, the desire to taste it in all respects will return.
+At this point, wait patiently for the flavor to rest: serve the caponata the next day at room temperature .
+You'll see, the desire to enjoy it in all respects will return.

-Don't feel like making caponata?
-We give it to you, as homemade, with genuine, quality and above all 100% Sicilian ingredients!
-Discover also our variations, such as the artichoke and swordfish caponata.
+Don't feel like preparing caponata?
+We'll give it to you, as if it were homemade, with genuine, quality and above all 100% Sicilian ingredients!
+Also discover our variations, such as artichoke and swordfish caponata.

 U' Maccu